Former TV anchor Isudan Gadhvi is AAP’s choice for CM post | Politics

 The announcement was made by Delhi CM Arvind Kejriwal who said the 40-year-old Gadhvi got as many as 73 per cent votes in a poll conducted by the party.

-Kejriwal said the party conducted the poll by asking people to call a phone number and listen to a recorded message which asked them to choose their chief ministerial face.
+Kejriwal said the party conducted the poll by asking people to choose their chief ministerial face.

+Over 16 lakh people voted and 73 per cent of those preferred Gadhvi, Kejrwial said.

+Last week, Kejriwal had urged people to contact the party through SMS, WhatsApp, voice mail and e-mail to give their views about who should be the CM candidate from the party in the state, which is currently being ruled by the BJP.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)